 The front foot is used for stability on the board.
 You can also find the stance by asking someone to gently push you, the foot you put forward to stable your body is your front foot.
 Also, the foot you place in front while sliding on ice or smooth hardwood floor is your front foot.

 5. Start Pushing

-Place your front foot on top of the front truck and gently push the board using other feet.
+Place your front foot on top of the front truck and gently push the board using your other feet.
 Do not go hard, just a slight push to roll the board.
 There is no need to use a lot of force, as you’ll shift your body and end up stepping off the board.
-First, you should let your body get used to the momentum with slow rides.
-We recommend newbies to perform several shorts of pushing the board with the only front foot on the board, it will enhance the front foot’s stability.
+First, you should let your body get used to the momentum of slow rides.
+We recommend newbies perform several shorts of pushing the board with the only front foot on the board, it will enhance the front foot’s stability.

 Once pushing becomes easier, it’s time to place the back foot on the board.
 Give a mild push to the board and place the other foot on top of the back truck, or close to the tail.
 Stay on the board until it stops and performs this exercise multiple times.
 Make sure to slowly shift your body into a riding position as you get more comfortable with pushing and standing on the board.

 Note: Once you feel comfortable pushing and having short rides, bend your knees and stand up again on a moving board.
 You are going to bend multiple times while riding the board, it is recommended to get familiar with it right from the beginning.

 Motorized longboards do not require pushing, batteries and powerful motors run them.
 See the best electric skateboards of 2022.